OrnellaAsp/docs/docsrc/sf.md

 ### Asperato Settings

 There is a single record in this Metadata Type with the Label of Default.
-When managing this record there are three fields available.

-The first of these field is labeled `pmRef`.
-The value for this field is provided by Asperato and relates the Salesforce organisation to the equivalent configurations within the Asperato databases.
-You must set this value before using the package to take payments etc.

-The second field is labeled `Operating Mode`.
-This is a select box with two options, Test and Live.
-Switching this value will automatically switch Asperato server endpoints between the sandbox test environment and the live server environment.
-Leave this setting as `Test` until such time as the live configuration has been established with Asperato.

-The third field is labelled `Direct Debit Lead Time`.
-This is a numeric field with a default value of 4 and this represents the number of days before a payment is due that the process of collecting that payment will start.
-This is to compensation for the inherent delays in the UK BACS payment system.
-This value can be tuned if needed.
-Under normal circumstances you should leave this value at the default.
+This record provides reference data for the URLs needed for Asperato.
+There is nothing that can be edited in this Metadata Type.

 ### Service Handlers